Chipped, Cracked, Misshapen or Decaying Teeth?

 Bonded teeth often require professional finishing by our dentist in Manalapan once every few years.
 Tips for maintaining your bonded teeth include using a nightguard, refrain from smoking, have your teeth cleaned three or four times a year, avoid chewing ice or biting fingernails, and minimize your consumption of stain-causing food and drink.

-A nightguard might be made to help protect your crowns from fracture, especially if you clench or grind your teeth.
+A nightguard or a different medical appliance might be made to help protect your crowns from fracture, especially if you clench or grind your teeth.